ipr/qXpkLib/README.txt

 Licensing:
 GPL v2, see COPYING.txt

+Implementation, design:
+* qXpkLib implements master-library levels 2 and 1 of original XPK design
+ - includes XPK, XFD and XAD master libraries
+ - most of file-IO, type detection and sub-library loading is in master-library
+* extension sub-libraries implement only level 0 of original design
+ - decrunch/decompress/extraction only in level 0
+* sub-libraries depend at compile-time on code and definitions in master-library
+ - these may be considered "derived" from master in places (shared code)
+* master library does not depend on sub-libraries at compile-time
+ - sub-libraries can be replaced with others by same name implementing same base-interface defined in master-library
+ - only naming and interface are defined in master-library, actual decompression only in sub-libraries

 Current status:
 * XPK file format chunks read (seems to be correct..)
 * initial support for loading libraries